 In addition to this, though, you need to also be looking to implement and evaluate CTAs and lead magnets.
 Your website marketing can always improve through the implementation of widgets like an email popup, or even simple links with good copy.
 Messenger bots are becoming increasingly common on websites, and you could definitely find a way to make them work for you.

-Your website helps with achieving so many different marketing goals so you need to be putting a lot of effort into every detail of it.
+Your website helps with achieving so many marketing goals, so you need to be putting a lot of effort into every detail of it.

 Strategies for Website Marketing

 Once you know what it is, can you tell me: what is website marketing meant to do?
 What is the purpose of website marketing?
 Once you know the answer to that question, most of the strategy becomes obvious.
 The answer, if you can’t think of it, is that website marketing is meant to make your website as effective as possible at interacting with your core audience.

 With that said, there are a few tactics that you need to have in your toolbox.
 First, you need to know all the ways you can tailor your website to your target or ideal audience.
 Choosing your words and crafting relevant, actionable copy is a huge attribute of your website – every word on your site should be thought over a hundred times.
 When it comes to your call to actions, go over them one hundred and one times.
 CTAs are the key to deciding if your website will function as a marketing tool.